 These are just two of the many different risk factors that women face in regards to substance use disorders.
 Thankfully, no matter what risk factors triggered the onset of a substance use disorder, women can get the specific help that they need in order to end their active addiction and enter into recovery.

-Benefits of Women’s Only Addiction Treatment In Knoxville
+Benefits of Our Women’s Only Addiction Treatment in Knoxville

-Women’s only addiction treatment center in Knoxville is a highly popular form of addiction treatment for women looking to recover.
+Our women’s only addiction treatment center in Knoxville is a highly popular form of addiction treatment for women looking to recover.
 One of the primary reasons behind this is because the experiences that have contributed to a woman’s substance use disorder can be uncomfortable to discuss in front of men, making it more complicated to effectively participate in therapy sessions and exercises.
-Women’s only addiction treatment center in Knoxville does not stray too far from most traditional forms of addiction treatment, meaning that women can expect to get the same level of care but with a more precise focus from providers.
+Women’s only treatment does not stray too far from most traditional forms of addiction treatment, meaning that women can expect to get the same level of care but with a more precise focus from providers.

 This specific form of treatment can be exceptionally beneficial for women as follows: